forward-jt/Vehicle-Sharing/README.md

 This diagram uses 'K' to denote the last service of the previous time slot and the first service of the next time slot.

 ### Linear Programming Model for Multiple Timeslots
-The linear programming model considering timeslots is exactly the same here, except for an additional constraint, which is the last constraint below. 'k^{-}' denotes the transition from completing services in the previous round to starting services in the next round.
-Since '$k^{-}$' node has no input flow in this round but must have an output flow, this constraint is necessary.
+The linear programming model considering timeslots is exactly the same here, except for an additional constraint, which is the last constraint below. ' $k^{-}$ ' denotes the transition from completing services in the previous round to starting services in the next round.
+Since ' $k^{-}$ ' node has no input flow in this round but must have an output flow, this constraint is necessary.

 * Decision variables
   * $x_{a,b}, ∀ 𝑒_{𝑎,𝑏}∈𝐸$：Whether $𝑒_{𝑎,𝑏}$ is selected<br>